-Driving Flank: Pinion Concave (Right for straight bevels) Pinion Convex (Left for straight bevels) Gear Type: Industrial (i.e. Low Profile Crowning) Automotive (i.e. High Profile Crowning) Hard Finish: Cut Ground Lapped Skyved Material: Grey Cast Iron Tempered Steel and above 3 x $10^6$ load cycles, $Y{NT} = 1$ ; if the

-Induction Hardened, Flame Hardened, Case Hardened Nitrided Steel Nitro-carburized Steel Normalized Cast Steel Tempered Cast Steel Normalized Steel from the lower boundary of the gray area from 3 x $10^6$ load cycles and above.

-No S-N Endurance Limit: indicates whether the bending and contact Endurance Limit of the S-N curve for the selected material is considered or not.
-For example, figure below where S-N curves for bending are displayed for different materials, if the Endurance Limit of the S-N curve is considered, factor YNT will be obtained from the appropriate curve indicates that limited pitting is allowed when calculating for limited life (i.e. the S-N curve is shifted to higher load).
-For example, figure below where S-N curves for contact are displayed for different materials, in the worst case the

-Endurance Limit is not considered, then $Y{NT}$ is obtained
+Driving Flank: Pinion Concave (Right for straight bevels) Pinion Convex (Left for straight bevels) Gear Type: Industrial (i.e. Low Profile Crowning) Automotive (i.e. High Profile Crowning) Hard Finish: Cut Ground Lapped Skyved Material: Grey Cast Iron Tempered Steel Induction Hardened, Flame Hardened, Case Hardened Nitrided Steel Nitro-carburized Steel Normalized Cast Steel Tempered Cast Steel Normalized Steel No S-N Endurance Lim it : indicates whether the bending and contact Endurance Limit of the S-N curve for the selected material is considered or not.
+For example, figure below where S-N curves for bending are displayed for different materials, if the Endurance Limit of the S-N curve is considered, factor $Y{NT}$ will be obtained from the appropriate curve and above 3 x 10 6 load cycles, $Y{NT} = 1$ ; if the Endurance Limit is not considered, then $Y{NT}$ is obtained from the lower boundary of the gray area from 3 x 10 6 load cycles and above.